Do you know how to break in new motorcycle tyres that come with a glossy and slippery surface? They deserve to be treated with respect and caution.

 Usually test bikes are run in and some manufacturers even get racers to take them to the track for a few laps!
 But not on this occasion.

-It seems strange that new tyres have a glossy surfaces, but there are a few reasons for this.
+It seems strange that new tyres have a glossy surface, but there are a few reasons for this.
 Some manufacturers use a slippery chemical called a release agent to get the rubber tyres to release cleanly from the mould.
 However, modern moulds have teflon coatings that obviate the need for a release agent.
 Even if they don’t use a release agent, tyre manufacturers use chemicals in the curing process to make the rubber flow better and reduce defects in the surface and tread pattern.
 This results in slick or glossy surfaces.

 Apparently riders also like to see a new tyre looking glossy in the showroom, even though they can be slippery.
 So even if a tyre manufacturer like Dunlop, Continental or Pirelli don’t use a release agent, they still make their tyres look glossy for consumer appeal.